 Next a pop-up window will appear asking “Are you sure you want to remove this model?”
 By clicking yes, this action cannot be undone.
 A pop-up window will appear asking whether you are sure that you wish to delete the selected model.
 Once you click Yes this action cannot be undone.

 Limiting User Visibility for Models & Categories

-At this time a pop-up window will appear.
-From here, you can select what roles you would like to have visibility on the category in question.
+A pop-up window will appear.
+Here, you can select what roles you would like to have visibility to that model.
 Additionally, a list of models will appear below the role options showing exactly which models will be affected by this change.
 When finished, click Save.

 You have the ability to edit the visibility for an entire model category.